 Related: Clean Your Bathroom for Just Pennies

-2. Soak Stove Burners in Ammonia
+#2 Soak Stove Burners in Ammonia

-3. Run Floor Vents Through the Dishwasher
+#3 Run Floor Vents Through the Dishwasher

-4. Iron Out Bad Carpet Stains
+#4 Iron Out Bad Carpet Stains

 Don't spend an hour scrubbing out that nasty, set-in carpet splotch.
 Iron it out instead.
-Spritz a solution of one part vinegar, three parts water on the stain, and lay a clean cotton cloth on top.
+Spritz a solution of one part vinegar and three parts water on the stain, and lay a clean cotton cloth on top.
 Turn your iron to its highest steam setting and run it over the stain for about 10 seconds to transfer the stain to the cloth and off your carpet.

-5. Tie a Bag of Vinegar Around Your Showerhead
+#5 Tie a Bag of Vinegar Around Your Showerhead

-6. Make Your Leaf Blower Multi-Task
+#6 Make Your Leaf Blower Multi-Task

 Forget the broom and rags when you're cleaning out the garage.
 Whip out your leaf blower and let it blow all the dust, debris, and dead bugs (yuck!) away from the floor and shelving.
-Just be sure to put away light-weight things could accidentally get blown out with the trash.
+Just be sure to put away lightweight things that could accidentally get blown out with the trash.

-7. Get Rid of Crayon Marks with Goo Gone
+#7 Get Rid of Crayon Marks with Goo Gone

 Removing evidence of your toddler's overactive imagination from your gorgeous white walls can be a struggle, but a little bit of Goo Gone (traditionally used to clean sticker residue) will remove the crayon and your headache.
 Spray it on the drawing, wait a moment, and wipe it off cleanly — without exhausting your arms.

 #8 Boil Your Range Filter

 There's no need to scrub the grease and grime off your range filters.
 Use a bit of baking soda and your largest pot instead.
-Set the water to boil, slowly add 1/2 cup of baking soda, and submerge your filters for about five minutes.
+Set the water to boil, slowly add one-half cup of baking soda, and submerge your filters for about five minutes.
 (Make sure to dump the water somewhere safe.
 Grease in the drain is even worse than grimy filters.)

-9. Sprinkle Your Mattress With Baking Soda
+#9 Sprinkle Your Mattress With Baking Soda

-This is much easier: Use a kitchen strainer to sprinkle baking soda over its surface and let sit for an hour or longer.
+This is much easier: Use a kitchen strainer to sprinkle baking soda over the surface and let the mattress sit for an hour or longer.
 Longer is better.
 Then use your vacuum's upholstery attachment to suck up the odor-absorbing soda.